AnnickRynne/MarvelBattle/README.md

 </p>

 # EXPERIENCE (UX)
-The target audience: Mainly, adults and children who like playing games on their phones and like the Marvel movies.
+The target audience: Mainly, adults and children who like playing games on their phones, fans of the Marvel movies, fans of the Marvel cartoon strips.

 ## User Stories
 1. First Time Visitor Goals